dvrzan/dvrzan.github.io/Content/posts/2022/05/why-speak-at-conferences.md

 Conference speaking is one of the things I've never expected to do myself.
 At least not this early in my career.
 The thought never even crossed my mind.

 I got invited to speak at my first conference and things went on from there.
 Now, almost a year later, I love speaking at conferences.
 It's a different world from being an attendee.
 You get to do everything other attendees do; listen to other talks, learn, and meet new people.
-But you also get a sneak peak behind the curtains.
+But you also get a sneak peek behind the curtains.
 You get to hang out with other speakers and have an amazing opportunity of sharing your experience with others.

 ## Overcoming Impostor Syndrome